What is hepatitis B?

 People who have hepatitis B who engage in high-risk behavior (such as having multiple sex partners or injecting illegal drugs) are at increased risk for hepatitis C. They also are at higher risk of getting HIV, the virus that causes AIDS.

 What Increases Your Risk

-People who practice certain behaviors or have certain jobs are at high risk for becoming infected with hepatitis B virus (HBV).
-If you are a member of a high-risk group, you should receive the hepatitis B vaccine (What is a PDF document?).2
+People who have certain behaviors or certain jobs are at high risk for becoming infected with hepatitis B.

 - Having more than one sex partner.
-(Your risk for HBV infection is higher if you have another sexually transmitted disease such as chlamydia.)
+(Your risk is higher if you have another sexually transmitted infection such as chlamydia.)

 - Sharing needles or other equipment (such as cotton, spoons, and water) to inject illegal drugs.